thorvg/thorvg/README.md

 <p align="center">
   <img width="800" height="auto" src="https://github.com/thorvg/thorvg/blob/main/res/logo/512/thorvg-banner.png">
 </p>
 ThorVG is an open-source graphics library designed for creating vector-based scenes and animations.
-Embracing the philosophy of "Simpler is better," the ThorVG project offers intuitive and user-friendly interfaces, all the while maintaining a compact size and minimal software complexity. <br />
+It combines immense power with remarkable lightweight efficiency, as 'Thor' embodies a dual meaning—symbolizing both thunderous strength and lightning-fast agility.
+Embracing the philosophy of 'simpler is better,' the ThorVG project provides intuitive, user-friendly interfaces while maintaining a compact footprint and minimal overhead. <br />
 <br />
 The following list shows primitives that are supported by ThorVG: <br />
 <br />